Skip to main content

 Use a documented conversion approach and apply it consistently so each reported amount is supportable.
 For Form 1116, report amounts in U.S. dollars except where Part II says otherwise.
 Keep the rate source you used with your supporting documents.

-The exact depreciation method and recovery period for foreign residential rental property are not established in this grounding pack.
-Verify the current rules for your facts before filing, then keep your purchase documents, placed-in-service support, and improvement ledger together.
+Verify the depreciation method and recovery period for foreign residential rental property with a qualified adviser before filing, then keep your purchase documents, placed-in-service support, and improvement ledger together.
 Use How to Calculate Depreciation on a Foreign Rental Property as your starting point.

 For rental income, do not assume FEIE applies.
 FEIE is for foreign earned income from personal services, while Form 1116 is filed by income category.
 On Form 1116, use a separate form for each income category, check only one category box on each form, and report amounts in U.S. dollars except where Part II says otherwise.